dotnet/docs/docs/core/compatibility/cryptography/7.0/x509chainpolicy-verification-time.md

 ---
 # Dynamic X509ChainPolicy verification time

 In previous versions of .NET, the <xref:System.Security.Cryptography.X509Certificates.X509ChainPolicy.VerificationTime?displayProperty=nameWithType> value was assigned to <xref:System.DateTime.Now?displayProperty=nameWithType> when the <xref:System.Security.Cryptography.X509Certificates.X509ChainPolicy> object was constructed.
-Using the same `X509ChainPolicy` object for multiple calls to <xref:System.Security.Cryptography.X509Certificates.X509Chain.Build(System.Security.Cryptography.X509Certificates.X509Certificate2)?displayProperty=nameWithType> resulted in all chain builds using that same value of "now", no matter how much time had passed since the object was created.
+Using the same `X509ChainPolicy` object for multiple calls to <xref:System.Security.Cryptography.X509Certificates.X509Chain.Build(System.Security.Cryptography.X509Certificates.X509Certificate2)?displayProperty=nameWithType> resulted in all chain builds using that same value as the verification time, no matter how much time had passed since the object was created.

-The new default behavior is to use the value of `DateTime.Now` as the verification time when `X509Chain.Build()` is invoked.
+The new default behavior is to use the value of `DateTime.Now` when `X509Chain.Build()` is invoked as the verification time.
 This change doesn't affect chain builds that explicitly assign `X509ChainPolicy.VerificationTime`.

 ## Previous behavior